-Although Slovenia performs poorly if measured by AGTM metrics and does not have a functional transparent trading venue, the conditions for a competitive wholesale market seems to be present.
+In Slovenia the conditions for a competitive wholesale market are present.
 The country is directly neighbouring the region's two most mature markets, which makes it possible for Slovenian traders to supply their consumers with competitively priced gas, and price convergence is already evident.
+This is true despite the fact that Slovenia performs poorly if measured by AGTM metrics and does not have a functional transparent trading venue.
 If Slovenia becomes able to import from Croatia, this will open the way for further diversification.
 The Slovenian-Hungarian interconnector will grant access to new sources for the country once the Hungarian-Romanian interconnector is operational.
 The success or failure of these projects, not fully in Slovenia's control, will largely influence the outlook of its wholesale market.